openziti/ziti-doc/docfx_project/ziti/manage/pki-troubleshooting.md

 --------------------------------------------------------------

-### Edge Router to Controller
+### Ziti Edge Router to Controller

 #### Variables to Establish Manually

-These two variables represent the Edge Router configuration file and the Controller configuration file.
+These two variables represent the Ziti Edge Router configuration file and the Controller configuration file.

     edge_router_config_file=/path/to/edge-router.yaml
     controller_config_file=/path/to/controller.yaml